openshift-cs/okd.io/source/blog/source/blog/2021-03-16-save-the-date-okd-testing-deployment-workshop.html.markdown

 Then we will break into tracks specific to the deployment target platforms for deep dive demos with Q/A, try and answer any questions you have about your specific deployment target's configurations, identify any missing pieces in the documentation and triage the documenation as we go.

-There will be 4 track break-out rooms set-up for 3 hours:
+There will be 4 track break-out rooms set-up for 3 hours of deployment walk thrus and Q/A with session leads:

-Vsphere/UPI - lead by Jamie Magiera (UMich) and Josef Meier (Rohde & Schwarz) Bare Metal/UPI - lead by Andrew Sullivan (Red Hat) and Jason Pittman (Red Hat) Single Node Cluster - lead by Charro Gruver (Red Hat) and Bruce Link (BCIT) Home Lab Setup - lead by Craig Robinson (Red Hat) and Sri Ramanujam (Datto)
+> Vsphere/UPI - lead by Jamie Magiera (UMich) and Josef Meier (Rohde & Schwarz)

+> Bare Metal/UPI - lead by Andrew Sullivan (Red Hat) and Jason Pittman (Red Hat)

+> Single Node Cluster - lead by Charro Gruver (Red Hat) and Bruce Link (BCIT)

+> Home Lab Setup - lead by Craig Robinson (Red Hat) and Sri Ramanujam (Datto)

 Our goal is to triage our exisiting community documentation, identify any short comings and encourage your participation in the [OKD-Working Group](okd.io)'s testing of the installation and upgrade processes for each OKD release.